-Additionally, as of March 10, 2020, we are adding a last edit/review date.
+As of March 10, 2020, we added a last edit/review date.
 The difference between an edit/review and an update is that "updates" involve material changes to our policy whereas edits are not material or simply indicate a review has occurred.
 For example, we may make clarifying edits by giving additional examples.
 When we provide an update, you receive a notice to accept and read the changes, which are summarized in this first FAQ.

 This icon will show you where you can review your data and exercise your privacy choices.
 It is meant as a helpful access point for viewing your personal data in the context of its use within Unity systems.
 For those playing games where Unity ads appear, you may see the icon instead of the traditional information (“ℹ”) button.
 For those using our software to build games, you may see it in a privacy dashboard.

 I am a game developer that uses Unity software to build my game, what should I know?

 I visit Unity or its affiliates' websites, what should I know?

 We collect log info, including IP address and device data, related to your visits to our site.
 When you post comments on our community pages and forums, other forum users will be able to see your username, photo and comments.
 When you post, you should assume that all the information you provide is public.